parthasen/systemPipeR/README.md

 ### Usage
 Instructions for running _systemPipe.R_ are given in _analysis.R_.
-The expected format to define the RNA-Seq samples (e.g. FASTQ files) and their labels is given in _targets.txt_.
+The expected format to define the RNA-Seq samples (e.g. FASTQ files) and their labels is given in _targets.txt_ and _targetsPE.txt_ (latter is for PE reads).
 Currently, supported command-line software includes:

  - Bowtie 2
  - TopHat 2